 However, the effect of latent variables of “private mode dependency” and “inhibition of freedom of movement/less accessibility of the bus” reveals negative determinants to the acceptance of the policy.

-The Trans Koetaradja now is under trial runs, a free of charge service is applied within running corridors.
+Trans Koetaradja now is under trial runs, a free-of-charge service is applied within running corridors.
 If this proposed bus system would succeed, then the Bus Rapid Transit (BRT) system will be applied in the next planning step.
 Studies have shown that bus reform policy such as BRT has appeared as a cost-effective public transport alternative with noteworthy possibility for Jakarta [3, 4].
-Besides, providing appropriate of the public transportation will deliver the effectiveness in reducing congestion related problem such as cutting down CO2 emissions, increasing the efficiency of fuel use, as well as make the society more equitable regarding mobility [5, 6].
+Besides, providing appropriate public transportation will deliver the effectiveness in reducing congestion related problem such as cutting down CO2 emissions, increasing the efficiency of fuel use, as well as making the society more equitable regarding mobility [5, 6].
 Approaches to developing public services that would perform well could be taken into consideration in the comprehensive transportation planning policy .
 Encouraging and improving public transportation could get more extensive attention and become a critical issue in developing countries.
-Furthermore, Fujii and Van also recommended that the solution can be provided by combining among “hard policy” measures such as improving the quality services and the “soft policy” measures such as changing travel behavior by adopting mobility management.
+Furthermore, Fujii and Van also recommended that the solution can be provided by combining “hard policy” measures, such as improving the quality services, and the “soft policy” measures, such as changing travel behavior by adopting mobility management.

 Given the above background, two hypotheses were made in this study.
-We hypothesized that (1) perceived appropriateness of the policy and awareness of the problem of private mode of transportation would have a positive effect on their intentions to support proposed policy; (2) determinant of private mode dependency and inhibition of freedom of movement/less accessibility of the bus would have an adverse consequence on such intentions.
-Consequently, this study looks at the citizens’ subjective response to the acceptance from the public regarding proposed Trans Koetaradja.
+We hypothesized that (1) perceived appropriateness of the policy and awareness of the problem of private mode of transportation would have a positive effect on their intentions to support the proposed policy; (2) determinant of private mode dependency and inhibition of freedom of movement/less accessibility of the bus would have an adverse consequence on such intentions.
+Consequently, this study assessed the citizens’ subjective response to the acceptance from the public regarding proposed Trans Koetaradja.
 Revealing travel behavior of private mode users using psychological approaches is crucially important to develop better mobility management in private mode dependence city.
-With this, an enthusiastic experimental investigation of citizen’s intention to receive the bus reform policy by seeing an emotional influence is obtainable in this study.
+With this, an experimental investigation of citizen’s intention has been undertaken to adopt the bus reform policy.
 This effort might be of precise assistance in designing a more efficient policy for the advancement of a bus reform policy by capturing some of the intelligent communication strategies for the development of mobility management.
 To conclude, a healthier thoughtful of local characteristics approach, such as understanding the effect of motorized traffic in a particular effect of motorcyclists on the demand of trip, is essential for successful transport policy measures for the betterment of the society [15, 16].